 This guide will discuss pub or bar accident claims and the ways in which they can affect your life.
 For those considering a claim, it can provide a useful starting point.
 When you are thinking about any form of pub or bar injury claim, knowing the most common forms of accidents, how the law deals with negligence, and how to initiate a claim can be invaluable.

 We will also discuss many of the difficulties of making a pub or bar accident claim.
 This includes advice on how to find a law firm and the benefits this brings.
 For anyone who has been injured following an accident in a pub or bar, this guide should prove to be very useful.

-According to the British Beer and Pub Association, there were just over 50,000 pubs in the UK as of 2015.
+According to the Office for National Statistics, there were almost 31,000 pubs and bars in the UK as of March 2019.
 When the number of clubs, bars, and other drinking establishments is added to that list, the number can seem huge.
 With so many venues open to the public, with so much variety between the venues, there are many different accidents which can occur in (or on the premises of) a pub or a bar.
 A pub or a bar accident might have a number of different causes and a number of different implications, but the uniting factor will be the environment in which the accident took place

 Reasons for accidents could include human error, negligence, and even poor facility maintenance.
 If you suffer from these kinds of accidents in the pub or bar, it can result in a personal injury.
 As such, you may be able to make a pub or bar injury claim if the accident occurred as the result of another party’s negligent actions.
 As we will discover in a later section, these accidents and injuries can take many different forms.
 However, claiming for compensation should never be dismissed as a potential course of action.